 A Finding of No Significant Impact is the decision document for an Environmental Assessment.
-As noted in NEPA's Forty Most Asked Questions, the FONSI is a document in which the agency briefly explains the reasons why an action will not have a significant effect on the human environment and, therefore, why an EIS will not be prepared.
-The finding itself need not be detailed, but must succinctly state the reasons for deciding that the action will have no significant environmental effects, and, if relevant, must show which factors were weighted most heavily in the determination.
+As noted in Council on Environmental Quality's (CEQ's) Forty Most Asked Questions Concerning CEQ's National Environmental Policy Act Regulation (1986), the FONSI is a document in which the agency briefly explains the reasons why an action will not have a significant effect on the human environment and, therefore, why an EIS will not be prepared.
+The finding itself need not be detailed; but must succinctly state the reasons for deciding that the action will have no significant environmental effects, and, if relevant, must show which factors were weighted most heavily in the determination.
 In addition to this statement, the FONSI must include, summarize, or attach and incorporate by reference, the environmental assessment.